-With most of your life attached to these eight numbers, your social security number is incredibly important to keep safe.
+With most of your life attached to these nine numbers, your social security number is incredibly important to keep safe.
 That’s why it is crucial to pay attention to signs that your social security number may have been compromised.
 While preventing the misuse of your social security number is paramount, there are action steps you can take if it does fall into the wrong hands.

 I’M GIVING AWAY A $500 GIFT CARD FOR THE HOLIDAYS